-Inspired by the classical primal-dual analysis, we formulate a system of linear constraints such that finding a feasible solution to the system establishes a lower bound on the competitive ratio.
-In primal-dual analysis, this linear system is given by the feasibility conditions in the dual and therefore, depends only on the natural problem parameters: the graph, starting capacity, usage distributions and per unit revenues.
+Inspired by the classical primal-dual analysis, we formulate a system of linear constraints such that finding a feasible solution to the system establishes a lower bound on the competitive ratio of an online algorithm.
+In primal-dual analysis, this linear system is given by the constraints in the dual that depend only on the natural problem parameters: the graph, starting capacity, usage distributions and per unit revenues.
 In a departure from this approach we work with a linear system that depends directly on the actions of the clairvoyant algorithm that we are comparing against.
 This results in a set of conditions that are weaker, i.e., easier to satisfy.
-A specialized version of this framework was introduced in \cite{stochrew}.

-We start with some notation that will be used frequently.
-In any given context, we use \alg\ to denote both, the online algorithm under consideration and its the expected total reward.
-Similarly, \opt\ refers to the clairvoyant and its expected reward.
-Let $\opt_i$ denote the expected reward generated from matching resource $i$ in \opt.
-We generate a sample path $\omega$ for \opt\ as follows: For every unit $k\in[c_i]$ of every resource $i\in I$, construct a long list (say $T$ entries) of independent samples from distribution $F_i$.
+Let \alg\ denote the online algorithm under consideration as well as the expected total reward of the algorithm.
+Let $\alg_i$ denote the expected reward generated from matching resource $i$ in \alg.
+Similarly, \opt\ refers to the clairvoyant and its expected reward and $\opt_i$ denotes the expected reward generated from matching resource $i$ in \opt.
+We generate a sample path $\omega$ for \opt\ as follows: For every unit $k\in[c_i]$ of every resource $i\in I$, construct a long list (say of size $T$) of independent samples from distribution $F_i$.
 When a unit is matched, we draw the first unused sample from the corresponding list of samples.
 This collection of lists and samples uniquely determines a sample path $\omega$.
 The matching output by \opt\ is a function of the sample path $\omega$ and we denote the set of arrivals matched to resource $i$ on sample path $\omega$ using $O(\omega,i)$.
 In the more general case of assortments, $\omega$ also includes randomness due to customer choice.
-To simplify the discussion and w.l.o.g., we let clairvoyant (\opt) be a deterministic algorithm (see Appendix \ref{appx:miscfrac}), so that $\omega$ captures all the randomness in \opt.
-We use $\nu$ to refer to the sample path over usage durations in the online algorithm under consideration.
+To simplify the discussion and without loss of generality (w.l.o.g.), we let clairvoyant (\opt) be a deterministic algorithm, so that $\omega$ captures all the randomness in \opt\ (see Appendix \ref{appx:miscfrac} for further justification).
+We use $\nu$ to refer to the sample path of usage durations in the online algorithm (\alg).
 Let $\eod[]$ denote the expectation over the randomness in sample paths $\omega$ and $\nu$.